 Saturday 16 September 2017

-We had a great turnout on Saturday for our #PeaceDayMyanmar celebration with Moving Forward Together in Mahabandoola Park, Yangon.
+We had a great turnout on Saturday for our #PeaceDayMyanmar celebration with Moving Forward Together in Mahabandoola Park, in Yangon.
 Lots of people braved the rain to listen to live music and poetry and to share messages of peace.
 Below, reggae artist Saw Poe Kwar performs songs of peace, harmony and tolerance to a big crowd.

 In Tajikistan, women and girls from our ‘Zindagii Shoista’ (Living with Dignity) project showcased and sold the products they have made in their small family-based enterprises.
 The programme aims to build a socio-economic environment that empowers women and protects them from sexual and gender-based violence, with a focus on violence against women and girls.
 The day was celebrated with a market and dancing.
 Take a look at the wonderful products showcased on the day below.